hossein1376/hossein1376.github.io/content/posts/2023-11-21-WebSSH-with-Teleport.md

 ## Introducing Teleport

 [Teleport](https://goteleport.com/) isn't strictly used for web ssh.
-It's an open-source project for control and audit infrastructure.
+It's an open-source project for control and auditing infrastructure.
 Meaning your servers, Kubernetes clusters, running services, databases, and more.
 It has perineum paid tier with 14-day free trial, and a self-managed version with is more than enough for most use-cases.
 While I'll focus on the ssh part of its capabilities, I advise you to check its docs and learn more about how it does its services